Tetney Lock

 Tetney Lock is a part of Tetney, East Lindsey, Lincolnshire, England.
 The East side of the canal leads out to the North Sea, and the West Side leads to Louth.
 It is a popular fishing and kayaking location.
 A pub, called "The Crown and Anchor" also lies near the water source.

+Events

+In 2011 the leg of a 33 year old named Adam Vincent was found in the Tetney Lock canal.
+The case may have been related to Mr.Vincent's drug use as he was a drug addict.
+5 men were arrested over the murder of Mr.Vincent.